• Skip to primary navigation

 The gringo trail is an amazing route to explore the Latin world.

-Many people love to visit these countries but as a cruise or a country-hopping series of plane flights.
+Many people love to visit these countries, but as a cruise, or a country-hopping series of plane flights, rather than slow, immersive backpacking.

-However, it is always recommended that you stick to the traditional ground routes with automobiles!
+However, I always like to recommend that you stick to the traditional ground routes with automobiles, for a more authentic experience possible.

 the gringo trail central america